 What is a Terroristic Threat

-- A person threatened to commit a crime of violence; and
+- A person, either directly or indirectly, threatened to commit a crime of violence; and

 - The person communicated the threat with the intent to terrorize another person